-Shanghai Cooperation Organization briefly.
+Shanghai Cooperation Organization in brief.
 Shanghai Cooperation Organization.
 Dossier.
 What is the SCO Business Council

 The content of the article

-SHANGHAI COOPERATION ORGANIZATION, SCO is a sub-regional international organization, which includes 6 states - Kazakhstan, China, Kyrgyzstan, Russia, Tajikistan and Uzbekistan.
+SHANGHAI COOPERATION ORGANIZATION, SCO is a subregional international organization that includes 6 states - Kazakhstan, China, Kyrgyzstan, Russia, Tajikistan and Uzbekistan.
 The total territory of the SCO member states is 61% of the territory of Eurasia, its total demographic potential is a quarter of the world's population, and its economic potential includes the most powerful Chinese economy after the United States.
-The official working languages are Russian and Chinese.
+Official working languages are Russian and Chinese.
 Headquarters in Beijing.

-The symbolism of the SCO includes a white flag with the emblem of the organization in the center.
-The coat of arms depicts two laurel wreaths on the sides, in the center is a symbolic image of the Eastern Hemisphere of the earth with the outlines of the earth's land, which is occupied by the "six", above and below - the inscription in Chinese and Russian: "Shanghai Cooperation Organization".
+The symbols of the SCO include a white flag with the organization's coat of arms in the center.
+The coat of arms depicts two laurel wreaths on the sides, in the center - a symbolic image of the Eastern Hemisphere of the earth with the outlines of the earth's landmass, which is occupied by the "six", above and below - the inscription in Chinese and Russian: "Shanghai Cooperation Organization".

-The predecessor of the SCO was the so-called "Shanghai Five" (Russia, Kazakhstan, Kyrgyzstan, China and Tajikistan), formed as a result of the signing of Confidence building agreements in the military field in the border area(1996) and Agreements on the mutual reduction of armed forces in the border area(1997).
-The rapprochement of these countries was dictated primarily by the threat to the security of their border territories from the main source of instability in Central Asia - Afghanistan, where a civil war was going on between the troops of the Northern Coalition and the Taliban movement.
+The predecessor of the SCO was the so-called “Shanghai Five” (Russia, Kazakhstan, Kyrgyzstan, China and Tajikistan), formed as a result of the signing Agreements on confidence-building in the military field in the border area(1996) and Agreements on mutual reduction of armed forces in the border area(1997).
+The rapprochement of these countries was dictated primarily by the threat to the security of their border territories from the main source of instability in Central Asia - Afghanistan, where there was a civil war between the troops of the Northern Coalition and the Taliban.
 The first of these two agreements was signed in Shanghai, giving rise to the term "Shanghai Five".
-Joint work at the summits in Alma-Ata (1998), Bishkek (1999), Dushanbe (2000) made it possible to create an atmosphere of what has become known as the "Shanghai spirit" - to develop an atmosphere of mutual trust, through the first experience of mutual consultations to come to a mechanism for reaching consensus and voluntary consent to comply with the provisions of the agreements reached.
-Gradually, the range of issues expanded to the spheres of foreign policy, economics, environmental protection, including the use of water resources, culture, etc. All this led to the need to formalize the system of summits and consultations into a new regional association.
+Collaboration at the summits in Almaty (1998), Bishkek (1999), Dushanbe (2000) made it possible to create an atmosphere of what came to be called the “Shanghai spirit” - to develop an atmosphere of mutual trust, through the first experience of mutual consultations to come to a mechanism for achieving consensus and voluntary agreement implement the provisions of the agreements reached.
+Gradually, the range of issues expanded to the areas of foreign policy, economics, security environment, including the use of water resources, crops, etc. All this led to the need to formalize the system of summits and consultations into a new regional association.

-On June 14-15, 2001, a meeting of the heads of six states - Russia, China, Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan - took place in Shanghai, at which the creation of the SCO was announced.
-In the summit Declarations the maintenance and provision of peace, security and stability in Central Asia, as well as the development of cooperation in the political, trade, economic, scientific, technical, cultural, educational, energy, transport, environmental and other fields were proclaimed as the main goals.
-Another important document Convention against terrorism, separatism and extremism for the first time consolidated at the international level the definition of separatism and extremism as violent, criminally prosecuted acts.
-Its signing is connected with China's concerns about separatist actions near the borders with Central Asia, where the Uyghurs live - Turkic-speaking Muslims who inhabit the west of China.
-Another equally interested country - Uzbekistan - has the largest population of all the states of Central Asia and is most susceptible to manifestations of separatism on the part of radical supporters of the restoration of the Islamic Caliphate in the region.
+On June 14–15, 2001, a meeting of the heads of six states – Russia, China, Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan – took place in Shanghai, at which the creation of the SCO was announced.
+As adopted at the summit Declarations The main goals were declared to be maintaining and ensuring peace, security and stability in Central Asia, as well as developing cooperation in political, trade, economic, scientific, technical, cultural, educational, energy, transport, environmental and other fields.
+Another important document is Convention against terrorism, separatism and extremism For the first time, it established at the international level the definition of separatism and extremism as violent, criminally prosecuted acts.
+Its signing comes as China worries about separatist uprisings near the borders with Central Asia, where the Uyghurs, Turkic-speaking Muslims who inhabit western China, live.
+Another no less interested country, Uzbekistan, has the largest population of all Central Asian states and is most susceptible to manifestations of separatism on the part of radical supporters of the restoration of the Islamic caliphate in the region.

-In June 2002, the second meeting of the heads of the SCO member states was held in St. Petersburg, at which three documents were signed - Charter of the Shanghai Cooperation Organization, Agreement between the SCO member states on the Regional Anti-Terrorist Structure and Declaration of the Heads of State of the SCO Member States.
-The Charter legally fixed the proclaimed a year earlier in Declarations guidelines for the development of the SCO.
-This charter gives the "six" the status of an international organization and is the basic document that determines, along with the main areas of cooperation, the internal structure and mechanism for forming a common course and building relationships with other countries and organizations.
+In June 2002, the second meeting of the heads of SCO member states was held in St. Petersburg, at which three documents were signed - Charter of the Shanghai Cooperation Organization, Agreement between the SCO member states on the Regional Anti-Terrorism Structure And Declaration of the Heads of SCO Member States.
+The Charter legally enshrined those proclaimed a year earlier in Declarations guidelines for the development of the SCO.
+This charter gives the “six” the status of an international organization and is a basic document that determines, along with the main areas of cooperation, the internal structure and mechanism for forming a common course and building relationships with other countries and organizations.

 The charter was signed in 2002 and ratified by the Federation Council in 2003.

-On the basis of the 2001 Convention, in order to improve cooperation in the fight against terrorism, separatism, extremism, drug and arms trafficking, as well as illegal migration, the Regional Anti-Terrorist Structure (RATS) was created, which in 2002 received the status of a permanent body of the SCO.
-Its functions include coordinating the actions of law enforcement agencies and intelligence agencies of the SCO states.
+On the basis of the 2001 Convention, in order to improve interaction in the fight against terrorism, separatism, extremism, illicit drug and weapons trafficking, as well as illegal migration, the Regional Anti-Terrorist Structure (RATS) was created, which received the status of a permanent SCO body in 2002.
+Its functions include coordinating the actions of law enforcement agencies and intelligence services of the SCO states.

 In May 2003, the third key summit meeting in the history of the SCO took place in Moscow.
-Documents were signed at it defining the procedure for the work of the main bodies of the SCO, the mechanism for forming the budget and other issues related to the current work of various divisions of the SCO.
-The emblem and flag of the organization were adopted.
-The Russian-speaking Ambassador of China to Russia Zhang Deguang was chosen as the first executive secretary of the SCO.
-According to most analysts, we can talk about the practical completion of the organizational formalization of this organization at the Moscow summit, which was noted in the political Declaration adopted at the end of the meeting.
-It also set the task of working out a clear mechanism for the foreign policy coordination of the actions of the SCO members both in Central Asia and on the world stage as a whole.
+At it, documents were signed defining the operating procedures of the main SCO bodies, the mechanism for forming the budget and other issues related to the current work of various SCO divisions.
+The coat of arms and flag of the organization were adopted.
+The Russian-speaking Ambassador of the People's Republic of China to Russia, Zhang Deguang, was chosen as the first executive secretary of the SCO.
+According to most analysts, we can talk about the practical completion of the organizational development of this organization at the Moscow summit, which was noted in the political Declaration adopted following the meeting.
+It also set the task of developing a clear mechanism for foreign policy coordination of the actions of SCO members both in Central Asia and in general on the world stage.

-The order of work of the SCO bodies was finally determined only at the Moscow summit in 2003.
-It was decided that all the main structures of the SCO would begin full-fledged work from January 2004.
-By this time, it is planned to complete the construction of the headquarters in Beijing and the preparatory work of the embassies of member countries in Beijing for ensuring the activities of the secretariat in the initial period of work.
+The operating procedure of the SCO bodies was finally determined only at the Moscow summit in 2003.
+It was decided that all main structures of the SCO will begin full-fledged work in January 2004.
+By this time, it is planned to complete the construction of the headquarters in Beijing and the preparatory work of the embassies of the member countries in Beijing for ensuring the activities of the secretariat during the initial period of work.
 The list of major organs includes:

-Council of Heads of State– annual SCO summits in the capitals of the participating countries.
+Council of Heads of State– annual SCO summits in the capitals of participating countries.

 Council of Heads of Government.

-Council of Foreign Ministers(CMFA) - the first meeting was held in November 2002.
-It precedes summit meetings, coordinates the positions of participants and prepares key documents for signing by heads of state (as in May 2003), and also accepts its own appeals (on the early adoption of the Comprehensive Convention on the Suppression of International terrorism and the Convention for the Suppression of Acts of Nuclear Terrorism in 2002).
+Council of Foreign Ministers(CMID) - the first meeting was held in November 2002.
+Prefaces high-level meetings, coordinates the positions of participants and prepares key documents for signing by heads of state (as in May 2003), and also accepts its own appeals (on the early adoption of the Comprehensive Convention against International terrorism and the Convention for the Suppression of Acts of Nuclear Terrorism in 2002).

-Meetings of heads of ministries and departments- The first meetings of defense ministers were held back in 2000 within the framework of the "five", since then they have been held on a regular basis.
+Meetings of heads of ministries and departments– the first meetings of defense ministers took place back in 2000 within the framework of the Five, and since then they have been held on a regular basis.

-Secretariat(Beijing) - its number is up to 40 people, should start work in 2004.
+Secretariat(Beijing) - it is planned to employ up to 40 people and should begin work in 2004.

-Regional Anti-Terrorist Structure(RATS) (Bishkek).
-In August 2003, the anti-terrorist exercises of the armed forces of the SCO countries "Interaction-2003" were held.
-Kazakhstan, Russia and Kyrgyzstan (Tajikistan - as an observer) took part in the first stage of the exercises in Kazakhstan.
+Regional anti-terrorist structure(RATS) (Bishkek).
+In August 2003, anti-terrorism exercises of the armed forces of the SCO countries “Interaction-2003” took place.
+Kazakhstan, Russia and Kyrgyzstan (Tajikistan as an observer) took part in the first stage of the exercise in Kazakhstan.
 The second stage took place in China.
-The full functioning of the headquarters of the RATS is expected in 2004.
+Full operation of the RATS headquarters is expected in 2004.

 Problems and prospects of the SCO.

-Pessimistic experts point out that the two most obvious problems of the SCO are too wide a divergence of interests among its members and uncertainty about its status due to the duplication of many SCO functions by the recently formed Collective Security Treaty Organization (CSTO) in Dushanbe, which includes four of the six members of the SCO.
+Pessimistic experts point out that the two most obvious problems of the SCO are too large divergences of interests between its members and uncertainty about its status due to the duplication of many SCO functions by the Treaty Organization that recently took shape in Dushanbe. collective security(CSTO), which includes four of the six SCO members.
 In addition, Kazakhstan, Uzbekistan and Kyrgyzstan have not yet ratified the SCO charter, adopted in 2002.
-This hinders the registration of the SCO in the UN and, as a result, the international recognition of its subjectivity.
-At the same time, countries such as Iran, Mongolia, India, Pakistan, Sri Lanka, the United States and regional organizations represented by ASEAN and the EU are showing interest in cooperation.
+This hinders the registration of the SCO with the UN and, as a consequence, international recognition her subjectivity.
+At the same time, countries such as Iran, Mongolia, India, Pakistan, Sri Lanka, the USA and regional organizations such as ASEAN and the EU are showing interest in cooperation.

-The issue of the foreign policy orientation of the participating countries remains one of the key issues in assessing the prospects for the development of this organization.
-Analysts note that such initiatives as the project of a transport corridor from Shanghai to St. Transport Corridor Europe Caucasus Asia).
+The question of the foreign policy orientation of the participating countries remains one of the key ones when assessing the development prospects of this organization.
+Analysts note that initiatives such as the project of a transport corridor from Shanghai to St. Petersburg - the prototype of the revived "Great Silk Road" - were accepted by the SCO as an alternative after the EU and the United States supported the project of a transport corridor from Europe to Asia TRACECA (TRACECA, Transport Corridor Europe Caucasus Asia).

-The differences between the SCO countries were most clearly identified with regard to the war in Iraq in 2003.
+The most clear differences between the SCO countries emerged regarding the war in Iraq in 2003.
 Then Russia, together with France and Germany, tried to prevent the outbreak of war, China verbally condemned the actions of the anti-Iraq coalition, Kazakhstan, Kyrgyzstan and Tajikistan took a generally neutral position, and Uzbekistan unconditionally supported military campaign.
-At the same time, the fact that Uzbekistan withdrew in 2002 from the regional organization GUUAM (Georgia, Ukraine, Uzbekistan, Azerbaijan, Moldova) formed in 1997 and joined the SCO in advance in 2001 speaks of the growing weight and attractiveness of this organization for the countries of the region.
+At the same time, the fact that Uzbekistan withdrew in 2002 from the regional organization GUUAM (Georgia, Ukraine, Uzbekistan, Azerbaijan, Moldova) formed in 1997 and entered the SCO in 2001 in advance speaks of the growing weight and attractiveness of this organization for the countries of the region.

 The importance of the SCO.

-As many experts note, membership in the SCO largely meets the geopolitical interests of its members.
-Thus, some SCO initiatives are obviously aimed at weakening American influence in the region, which is in line with China's desire to weaken American influence in the region and corresponds to Russia's desire to create a multipolar world, voiced back in the days of Foreign Minister and then Prime Minister of the Russian Federation Yevgeny Primakov.
-In the words of Foreign Minister Igor Ivanov after the Moscow summit in 2003, "The SCO must become a modern organization of a new type that meets the requirements of a multipolar world."
+As many experts note, membership in the SCO largely meets the geopolitical interests of its participants.
+Thus, some SCO initiatives are obviously aimed at weakening American influence in the region, which corresponds to China’s desire to weaken American influence in the region and meets Russia’s desire to create a multipolar world, voiced under Foreign Minister and then Prime Minister of the Russian Federation Yevgeny Primakov.
+In the words of Foreign Minister Igor Ivanov after the 2003 Moscow summit, “The SCO should become modern organization a new type that meets the requirements of a multipolar world.”

 Mikhail Lipkin